Things to do in Colmar

 Musée Bartholdi

-Auguste Bartholdi is one of the most famous inhabitant of Colmar as he was one of the most successful sculptor of the 19th century.
+Auguste Bartholdi is one of the most famous inhabitants of Colmar as he was one of the most successful sculptors of the 19th century.
 He designed the New York Statue of Liberty.
 Besides, at the northern entrance of Colmar, there is a copy of this statue, “Miss Liberty” in an Alsatian version.
 With its 12 meters height, it is the highest replica of the original statue.
 At night, the Statue’s lightning offers a spectacular experience.

 Schwendi fountain of Bartholdi, Place de l’Ancienne Douane © tourisme-colmar.com